 Olean is a medium-sized city located in the state of New York.
 With a population of 13,650 people and four associated neighborhoods, Olean is the 137th largest community in New York.
-Olean has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Olean was built prior to World War II, making it one of the older and more historic cities in the country.

 Compared to the rest of the country, citizens of Olean spend much less time in their cars: on average, their commute to work is only 17.07 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.